 Kenya has made significant progress in building a nationally-owned social protection system, expanding coverage of regular and predictable social transfer schemes through tax-financing.

 The Cash Transfer for Orphans and Vulnerable Children, the Persons with Severe Disabilities Cash Transfer and the Hunger Safety Net Programme were joined by the Inua Jamii Senior Citizens’ Pension, a universal pension transfer for all older persons over 70 in 2018.
-The Government was by this point investing at least 1.3% of GDP.
+At this stage, the Government was investing at least 1.3% of GDP.

-Our work for UNICEF and WFP involved close collaboration with the Government of Kenya’s Social Protection Secretariat from 2016 to 2018 to work on a review of the Social Protection Sector, an Investment Plan for Social Protection towards Vision 2030, and a comprehensive Social Protection Strategy.
-This work paved the way for the aim of reducing economic and social vulnerability in Kenya over the medium-term — to the mid-2020s.
+From 2016-2018, Development Pathways worked closely with UNICEF and the World Food Programme, alongside the Government of Kenya’s Social Protection Secretariat to provide a review of the Social Protection Sector, an Investment Plan for Social Protection towards Vision 2030, and a comprehensive Social Protection Strategy.
+This work ultimately sought to reduce economic and social vulnerability in Kenya over the medium-term.
 Development Pathways provided the Government with technical support through extensive analysis of existing programmes and challenges faced in Kenya; comprehensive projections of potential investments in social protection; and providing compelling evidence to support policymakers to continue investing in social protection.

-Through this work, Development Pathways is supporting the Government of Kenya to continue working towards a comprehensive and inclusive lifecycle social protection system, with the Inua Jamii Senior Citizens’ Pension, a significant milestone towards this goal.
-Both the Investment Plan and the Strategy will set the direction for the national social protection sector in Kenya over the 2020s.
+Through this work, Development Pathways has supported the Government of Kenya to continue working towards a comprehensive and inclusive lifecycle social protection system, with the Inua Jamii Senior Citizens’ Pension a significant milestone.
+The Investment Plan and Strategy will set the direction for the national social protection sector in Kenya over the 2020s.